jdeyton/forge-keeper/stacks/README.md

 ## backend

-This is the primary forge-keeper backend currently consisting of a database and web server hosting the API.
+This is the primary forge-keeper backend.
+Components included are:

+- An NGINX reverse proxy that handles external requests.
+- A Flask-based web app that provides the backend business logic.
+- A PostgreSQL database hosting the raw data.

 ### How to Deploy